RADIUS authentication policies

-As with other types of authentication policies, a Remote Authentication Dial In User Service (RADIUS) authentication policy is comprised of an expression and an action.
+As with other types of authentication policies, a Remote Authentication Dial In User Service (RADIUS) authentication policy comprises of an expression and an action.
 After creating an authentication policy, you bind it to an authentication virtual server and assign a priority to it.
 When binding it, you also designate it as either a primary or a secondary policy.
-However, setting up a RADIUS authentication policy has certain special requirements that are described below.
+However, setting up a RADIUS authentication policy has certain special requirements that are described in the following section.

 If you authenticate to a RADIUS server, you need to add an explicit authentication action.
-To do this, at the command prompt, type the following command:
+At the command prompt, type the following command:

 The following example adds the same RADIUS authentication action, but using the server FQDN **rad01.example.com** instead of the IP.